eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

 ### Overview

-- **Name:** The EOS Chatbot - User Onboarding & Semi-Automated Support
+- **Name:** The EOS Chatbot - Automated Onboarding & Support
-- **Brief Description:** Traditional digital marketing funnels look something like this, Lead Magnet > Landing Page > Follow-Up > Sales.
-The premise is as follows, have a juicy incentive (lead magnet) that attracts leads to a website (landing page) in which the objective is to convert to sale or to collect user data like email and phone to provide valuable follow up via email or SMS marketing to convert leads into customers (users).
-Our objective is to build a user onboarding funnel with utilizing a conversational interface (The EOS Chatbot) which is proven to have higher conversion rates than traditional funnels.
+- **Brief Description:** The EOS Chatbot is the most popular en helpful virtual assistant of the EOS Network.
+If you are looking for a quick and automated response to all your EOS related questions, The EOS Chatbot is the go-to bot to talk to.
-- **Relationship to EOSIO:** The EOS Chatbot is built specifically for the EOS blockchain which is built using the EOSIO software
+- **Relationship to EOSIO:** The EOS Chatbot is specifically built to respond to EOS FAQs and to onboard, guide and educate new users about the EOS ecosystem in an automatic way.
+EOS is built on EOSIO.
-- **Reason for Interest:** I'm a genesis EOS user, I love EOS and want to build cool stuff that provides value to the EOS community and it's ecosystem.
+- **Reason for Interest:** Chatbots are proven to increase user satisfaction by 80% and help automate up to 90% of customer support inquiries.
+By having this  conversational tool available for FREE to the wider crypto community we can deliver a high quality chat experience and increased conversion rates that will help onboard more users, developers, entrepreneurs and investors into the EOS ecosystem.

 ### Project Details